 The effective Lagrangian for $\nu {=}n/(2pn+1)$ is

-where $a$ is a U(1) gauge field \cite{Son15} and we have also enforced the massless Galilean invariance, which is generally present in the LLL~\cite{Golkar16}.
-To leading order this requires an inclusion of the spin connection $\omega$ with the vector potential as follows \be \tilde A = A + \frac{p}{2} \omega\,. \ee The Dirac field $\Psi_d$ represents the electrically neutral composite Dirac \emph{parton} and $\phi$ is the bosonic parton forming $\nu {=} 1/[2(p-1)]$ Laughlin state.
-The two interact via the gluing $U(1)$ gauge field $\alpha$.
-Eq.~\eqref{eq_parton_theory} is the central result of this Section.
+where $a$ is a U(1) gauge field \cite{Son15} and we also enforce the massless Galilean invariance, which is generally present in the LLL~\cite{Golkar16}.
+To leading order, this requires an inclusion of the spin connection $\omega$ with the vector potential as follows: \be \tilde A = A + \frac{p}{2} \omega\,. \ee The Dirac field $\Psi_d$ represents the electrically neutral composite Dirac parton and $\phi$ is the bosonic parton forming the $\nu {=} 1/[2(p{-}1)]$ Laughlin state.
+The two interact via the gluing U(1) gauge field $\alpha$.
+Equation~\eqref{eq_parton_theory} is the central result of this section.
 The collective modes are spin-$2$ excitations of $\Psi_d$ (or, alternatively, $\Psi_p$) and spin-$2$ excitations of $\phi$.
-In the remainder of the Section, we will argue that Eq.~\eqref{eq_parton_theory} is the correct effective theory of LLL electrons forming a Jain state at $\nu{=}n/(2pn+1)$.
+In the remainder of the section, we argue that Eq.~\eqref{eq_parton_theory} is the correct effective theory of LLL electrons forming a Jain state at $\nu{=}n/(2pn{+}1)$.